Formalizing $\varphi$-calculus: a purely object-oriented calculus of decorated objects: Introduction

-Formalizing object-oriented features of programming languages is an old but still vibrant topic in computer science \cite{black_foundations_1994}.
-Researchers have extended many specification languages, such as Z notation, to support object-oriented concepts to some degree \cite{smith_concrete_2000}.
-Similarly, modelling languages, such as VDM, have been extended \cite{durr_vdm_1992} to support classes, objects and a certain notion of inheritance.
-Later, Wolczko \cite{object-oriented_mario_nodate} used VDM++ notation to define semantics of object-oriented languages.
+Formalizing object-oriented features of programming languages is an old but still vibrant topic in computer science.
+Many of the formal models of object-oriented languages, extensions of which are used and studied today, have emerged in the 1990s.